dinosaucy/my-first-rep/README.md

 A collection of small security-focused tools I'm building while studying cybersecurity.
 Each project lives in its own folder with its own README, usage instructions, and notes on what I learned building it.

+It will be much appreciated if you leave a feedback of my work, I'm still learning!

 ## Projects

 | Project | Description | Tech |